invgroup/FlowiseDocs/en/contributing/building-tools.md

 # Flowise Agentflow v2: Tool Development  Guide

-This document provides a step-by-step guide for creating, registering, and testing custom tool nodes in Flowise for Agentflow v2.
-Whether you're integrating a third‑party API, building internal utilities, or extending core capabilities, this guide covers the full lifecycle of a tool.
+This guide aims to help developers implement and integrate new tools into Flowise  for use with Agentflow v2 flows.

 ## Overview